In this guide we’ll take a look at the best gravel rakes for the UK market.

 The gravel rake comes in two parts and the head is affixed to the handle using the 2 bolts and screws provided.
 This is simple to do using the provided small spanners.
 It takes a couple of minutes and produces a nice secure fixing.

-The teeth are short, blunt and widely spaced making this the perfect tool to get a nice even surface on gravel or topsoil.
+The teeth are short, blunt and widely spaced making this the best gravel rake to get a nice even surface on gravel or topsoil.
 The teeth do not dig in, but skim the surface making it easy to produce the perfect finish.

 This is a durable gravel rake that is well made and lightweight to use.
-If you regularly have to level gravel or topsoil, for example when sowing seeds or laying turf, this would be the ideal tool.
+If you regularly have to level gravel or topsoil, for example when sowing seeds or laying turf, this would be the best gravel rake for you.
 It’s perfect both for the professional or keen amateur gardener.